-WHAT IS FOCUS ART?
+WHAT IS FOCUS (GIFTED) ART?

 Focus Art services is the SCPS program for students in grades 6-8 that are identified as gifted in the Visual Arts.
 Students participate in small group activities which correspond to their higher skills, creativity, and interest levels.